 Our office is proud to offer minimal and no-prep options.
-Dr. Fondriest will offer these conservative restorations to enhance your smile.
 The no-prep versions do not require changes to your enamel.
 Composite veneers (which are tooth colored) also are conservative.

 In some cases, tooth enamel must be prepared.
 If your teeth do require prepping, it is often due to crooked teeth.
 Any part of your tooth that sticks out will need to be slightly drilled down.
 Some patients may be fitted with temporary veneers at first.